 This discussion reveals there are no obvious risks that require immediate attention, and necessary contingency plans have already been outlined.
 If Cotton On no longer finds the project feasible, it shall be halted until the steering committee can resample their customer base and re-evaluate.

 Terminology

-Nothing?
+There are no particular terminology required for this project.

 Cost/benefit analysis